 The Indianapolis Bar Association Diversity Job Fair will be held August 21-22, 2014 at the Hilton Indianapolis Hotel and Suites.
 Second-year full-time (graduating in May 2016) and part-time 2L and 3L (graduating in 2016/2017) law students are invited to participate in the annual IndyBar Diversity Job Fair.
 The fair draws candidates who represent all aspects of diversity and who are looking for a one-of-a kind legal community in a Midwestern city that has both cosmopolitan style and small-town charm.
 The student registration deadline is July 19, 2014.
 To register, click here.

-The annual BLG Minority Job Fair will be held in August 2014 at the Sheraton Boston Hotel in Boston.
+The annual BLG Minority Job Fair will be held on August 1, 2014 at the Sheraton Boston Hotel in Boston.
 Since its founding in 1986, the Boston Lawyers Groups has grown into a consortium of more than 45 members, including prominent law firms, corporate legal departments and government agencies in Boston.
 Over the years, members of the BLG have demonstrated a consistent pattern of significant increases in the number of jobs offered to and accepted by attorneys of color.
 Click here for more information.
+Registration closes July 7, 2014.

 The 6th Annual IMPACT Career Fair will be held in August 2014 in Arlington, VA.
 Last year, 30 law firms and government agencies interviewed students from across the US.
 Law students and lawyers with disabilities from the Classes of 2014 and earlier are invited to participate.
 The registration deadline is TBD.
 For more information about last year's fair and to obtain updated information about the 2014 fair as it becomes available, please click here.

 The Minnesota Minority Recruitment Conference is a program of the Twin Cities Committee on Minority Lawyers in Large Law Firms ("TCC").
 The Conference is aimed at hiring law students of color from around the country for law firms, corporations, and government agencies located in Minnesota.
 On average, over 150 students and approximately 30 employers participate each year.
 Law students in their second or third year of law school are eligible to apply.
-The 2014 conference will be held in August 2014.
+The 2014 conference will be held on August 1, 2014.
 For additional information, please visit www.diversityinpractice.org.
-The student registration deadline is TBD.
+The student registration deadline is June 7, 2014.

-The St. Louis Diversity Job Fair will be held in August in St. Louis, Missouri.
+The St. Louis Diversity Job Fair will be held on August 8-9, 2014 in St. Louis, Missouri.
 The primary goal of the Fair is to attract a diverse group of 2L and 3L students to the metropolitan St. Louis legal community, encourage them to practice law in the area, and become and integral part of the St. Louis community.
 The classes of 2015 and 2016 (2L and 3L) are invited to participate.
-The deadline for students to register is TBD.
+The deadline for students to register is May 30, 2014.
 Please visit www.stldiversityjobfair.com/index.html for more information.

-The Annual Heartland Diversity Legal Job Fair will be held in August 2014 in Kansas City, Missouri.
+The Annual Heartland Diversity Legal Job Fair will be held in August 1-2, 2014 in Kansas City, Missouri.
 2L's, 3L's, and 2013 graduates interested in becoming part of Kansas City's dynamic legal community should strongly consider attending this event.
 The job fair is designed to introduce law students of diverse backgrounds to internships, summer associate positions and full-time employment to both the traditional and non-traditional legal employers.
-The student registration deadline is TBD.
+The student registration deadline is June 14, 2014.
 For more information visit www.heartlanddiversity.org.

 The 31st Annual Cook County Bar Association Minority Law Student Job Fair will be held on August 8, 2014 in Chicago, IL.
 2L's and 3L's (students in the classes of 2015 and 2016) are invited to participate.
 Student registration will open April 1, 2014.

-The Hispanic National Bar Association (HNBA) 2013 Job Fair will be held in August in Seattle, Washington in conjunction with HNBA's Annual Convention.
+The Hispanic National Bar Association (HNBA) 2013 Job Fair will be held on Septmeber 12, 2014 in Washington, DC in conjunction with HNBA's Annual Convention.
 Job Fair participants will be able to interact with leading Hispanic lawyers throughout the United States and participate in enriching continuing legal education programs.
 For more information about last year's event and to receive information about the 2013 fair as it becomes available, please visit www.hnba.com/news-events/annual-convention.
 The deadline to register is TBD.

 The 2013 National Lesbian, Gay, Bisexual, and Transgender (LGBT) Bar Association Annual Conference and Career Fair (formerly known as Lavender Law Career Fair) will be held August 21-23, 2014 in New York, NY.
 This annual Conference & Career Fair is designed to pair lesbian, gay, bisexual and transgender attorneys and law students with opportunities at law firms and government agencies.
 The Career Fair has grown leaps and bounds over the past five years.
 Over six hundred attorney candidates and one hundred thirty employers representing private firms and public organizations from all over the country were present at last year's Career Fair in New York.
 Students are encouraged to join the National Lesbian, Gay, Bisexual, and Transgender (LGBT) Bar Association for $40.
 If a member of the LGBT Bar Association, the fee to register is $85.
 Non-member registration is $135.
 More information is available at www.lgbtbar.org/annual/register.

-The Northwest Minority Job Fair will be held in August 2014 in Seattle, Washington.
+The Northwest Minority Job Fair will be held on August 23, 2014 in Seattle, Washington.
 The mission of the fair is to foster access to employment opportunities for historically underrepresented persons in the practice of law and to provide a networking forum for legal employers and minority law students.
 Current students and 2014 graduates are welcome to participate.
 Based upon the original purpose of the Job Fair and limited resources, the focus of our mission is ethnic minorities.
-The registration deadline is TBD.
+The registration deadline is July 21, 2014.
 For more information, please visit www.nwmjf.org.

 The VBA's Annual Diversity Job Fair will take place in August 2014 in Richmond, Virginia.
 Students must be rising 2Ls or 3Ls and interested in practicing in Virginia in order to participate.
 The Diversity Job Fair is open to all students of diverse backgrounds including: race, ethnicity, national origin, gender, religion, sexual orientation, disability or age.
 The deadline to register is TBD.
 Check www.vba.org for more details as they become available.